-This policy is intended to provide clarity to officers and promote safety for all by ensuring that all available and appropriate de-escalation techniques are used when possible, force is used appropriately only when necessary, and the amount of force used is proportional to the threat or resistance the officer encounters as well as the seriousness of the law enforcement objective that is being served.
+This policy is intended to provide clarity to deputies and promote safety for all by ensuring that all available and appropriate de-escalation techniques are used when possible, force is used appropriately only when necessary, and the amount of force used is proportional to the threat or resistance the deputy encounters as well as the seriousness of the law enforcement objective that is being served.

-While there is no way to specify the exact amount or type of reasonable force to be applied in any situation, every officer of this department is expected to use these guidelines to make such decisions in a professional, impartial, and reasonable manner.
+While there is no way to specify the exact amount or type of reasonable force to be applied in any situation, every deputy of this office is expected to use these guidelines to make such decisions in a professional, impartial, and reasonable manner.